elifesciences/lens-indexer/README.md

 - Node.js 0.10.x
 - ElasticSearch 1.4.x

-To simplify setup you can pull a virtual machine using Vagrant ( see `Vagrantfile`).
-However you can also study the `provision.sh` file to use a custom setup.
+To simplify setup you can pull up a virtual machine using Vagrant ( see `Vagrantfile`).
+However since the setup is so simply you may just want to `provision.sh` to make your own setup.

 ### Setup